-- o For ICOM - Software - Hardware - Combination of Software or Hardware - o For INEL - Electronics - Communications - Electromagnetics - Control Systems - Power/Power Electronics - Combination of the areas above - All the projects must comply with existing engineering standards which must be cited and referred to in the documents.
-Any deviation from any currently applicable standard must be duly justified. - All the projects must have an actual customer or make a strong case for a realistic business opportunity. - Please make sure that the customer knows the rules and regulations of Intellectual Property (IP) at UPRM.
-UPRM has participation on the IP of all Software/hardware design done in the capstone course.
-Any element of the project used for commercial purposes must be approved by UPR. - Student presentations are open to the public.
-Disclosure of the system requirements and specifications is required as part of the course. - An agreement of systems requirements must be signed by students and client at the design phase. - All the projects must follow a systematic engineering design process: problem analysis, presenting multiple alternatives, decision, and proposal based on an engineering analysis of the solutions, a feasible plan on how to complete the tasks, and a final prototype with analysis of results. - A final working prototype is required.
-All projects must be delivered with final assembly in encasing. - All the projects must follow and carry out a detailed testing plan for verifying system's compliance with specifications. - All projects involving Human Subjects or Animal Subjects must apply for IRB permission. - Workload among team members should be evenly distributed, and individual workloads must be adequate to the academic requirements of the course.
-The scope of the project is determined based on the size of the team. - For ICOM students, all code will be graded from the course repository, hosted at the ECE department.
-Git will be used as the repository.
+- Electronics - Communications - Electromagnetics - Control Systems - Power/Power Electronics - Combination of the areas above - All the projects must comply with existing engineering standards which must be cited and referred to in the documents.
+Any deviation from any currently applicable standard must be duly justified and documented in the reports. - All the projects must have an actual customer or make a strong case for a realistic business opportunity. - O Please make sure that the customer knows the rules and regulations of Intellectual Property (IP) at UPRM.
+An agreement on the IP of all Software/Hardware design done in the capstone course must be reached with the client.
+Companies wishing to pursue a project in the capstone course must sign an Open Capstone agreement with the office of the Associate Dean of Academic Affairs of the College of Engineering and contribute with the corresponding amount of funding required to run the project.
+Clear guidelines on the participation of students in the commercialization of the product prototype must be established at the beginning of the semester. - O Student presentations are open to the public.
+Disclosure of the system requirements and specifications is required as part of the course.
+However, students in the course cannot divulge information from projects outside the classroom.
+This information is confidential and belongs only to the authors of the project. - O An agreement of systems requirements must be signed by students and client at the design phase. - O Before the end of the semester, professors will request information to the clients on whether the final product was installed and is it working within specifications.
+Once the client approves the final product at the final site or server, the grade of the course will be awarded. - All the projects must follow a systematic engineering design process: problem analysis, presenting multiple alternatives, decision, and proposal based on an engineering analysis of the solutions, a feasible plan on how to complete the tasks, and a final prototype with analysis of results. - A final working prototype is required.
+All projects must be delivered with final assembly in encasing. - All the projects must follow and carry out a detailed testing plan for verifying system's compliance with specifications.
+These test plans are evaluated during oral exams. - All projects involving Human Subjects or Animal Subjects must apply for IRB permission. - Workload among team members should be evenly distributed, and individual workloads must be adequate to the academic requirements of the course.
+The scope of the project is determined based on the size of the team. - For ICOM students, all code will be graded from the course repository.
 Code contribution will be determined solely from the repository content.